 “I tell you: one must still have chaos in oneself, to give birth to a dancing star.”
-Frederick Nietzsche

-Face it – some of the well-worn lessons that are taught both in and out of school are ineffective when it comes to learning guitar.
+Some of the well-worn lessons that are taught both in and out of school are ineffective when it comes to learning guitar.
 At the top of the list of aphorisms I reject is “finish one thing before starting another.”
 It’s true that a lot of goals, both small and large, are best achieved through a methodical and sequential approach.
 It’s also the case that many people feel that their success in learning is dependent on mastering one concept or skill before considering the next.
 Enjoying and playing music, however, is predominantly a right-brain function, and as such, often calls us to embrace a squirming, out-of-focus and unfinished picture.
 Clinging to a linear or graded approach invariably results in sluggish progress and a lack of musical vitality.
 If your default learning style requires you to feel confident and secure through each step of new territory, maybe it’s time to try something new.
 Be adventuresome!
 Jump off the cliff!

 What Can Be Finished?